RNVizion/rnv-brand/BRAND_TYPE.md

 The register of RNVizion's **type system**.
 Machine source: `engine/brand.py` (`TYPE`) — import from there; never hardcode.
 This doc is the human-readable explanation.

-Last locked: 2026-08-15 (rev 3 — **the raster surfaces are ruled and the tracking system is now two systems, not two values.** The OG generators drew the mark at zero tracking while every web surface tracked it, so the same wordmark had two letterforms depending on where it was seen.
+Last locked: 2026-08-15 (rev 4 — **three implementation facts the ruling did not carry, and one figure this project published wrong.** The tracking helper is duplicated across all three generators, so **a change to raster tracking is a three-file change**; per-glyph drawing discards kerning, which widens the mark by a fraction of a pixel; and the measured width change is +13.0% at 20px and +8.7% at 30px, not the single "12%" the handoff gave.
+That handoff also printed the 30px tracked width as 167px when it is 161px — **it applied the nav's `0.09em` to a row the ruling puts at `0.06em`**, which is the inverse-idiom failure this very section warns about, committed in the table demonstrating the ruling.
+Corrected below. rev 3 — **the raster surfaces are ruled and the tracking system is now two systems, not two values.** The OG generators drew the mark at zero tracking while every web surface tracked it, so the same wordmark had two letterforms depending on where it was seen.
 Ruled: **raster is an absolute 1.8px gap; the web keeps its em values unchanged.** The reasoning is